muhib876069/muhib876069/README.md

     Self.me =

         "💡 I'm a very passionate self-learned developer who loves turning ideas into working technology."
-        "💻 I ve been tryng to built projects that combine creativity and intelligence from {Voice Recognition} to {AIpowered Chatbots}."
+        "💻 I've been tryng to built projects that combine creativity and intelligence from {Voice Recognition} to {AIpowered Chatbots}."
         "🧩 Currently I am very much into {Machine Learning} to make technology more human-friendly."